-The penalty was discounted based on the fact that this was a first time violation and the violator made diligent efforts to comply and to cooperate with the investigation.
+The penalty was discounted due to financial hardship and based on the fact that this was a first time violation.
+In addition, the violator made diligent efforts to comply and to cooperate with the investigation.

 The provision of law the penalty is being assessed under and why that provision is most appropriate for that violation.